Lindurion/simple-tr8n-js/README.md

 };
 ```

+For each translated language you support, define (or generate) a similar
+`SimpleTranslatedMsgConfigs<MyLibMsgType>` object.
+Note that different languages
+can have fewer or more plural cases as needed.

 Parameterize your library so that it can be configured with an implementation
 of the `Translator` interface for your message type.
 For example: